lazjen/zkfss/README.md

 true and anything else is evaluated as false.

 Your feature switch names can be anything that matches a legal Zookeeper node name.
 If the hostname subkey option is set, the hostname is used as a sub-node to the feature switch name path.
-A simnilar approach is used if an application name is set.
+A similar approach is used if an application name is set.

 Example using the default name space of "/zkfss/", a feature switch named "X":